JFC-MX/MexE410_IRI_Compliance_Standards_MEXE3301_Group1_ApplicationActivity1_2026/README.md

 Correcting the phrasing to "normalerweise geschlossenen Konfiguration" (or natively using the engineering standard term Öffner-Kontakt) ensures that the text perfectly communicates the physical reality of a loop that must remain unbroken to keep the system active.

 German industrial automation standards demand that component failures cause immediate safe-states.
 Translating these documents requires recognizing that a single slip between Schließer and Öffner is the equivalent of designing a critical system error right into the user manual.

 ---
+## 🤔 ISO/IEC Codes and Violations
+Here are brief, concise definitions of the stated standards to provide context for the audit:
+* **ISO 10218-1 & -2 (Robots and Robotic Devices):** The definitive safety standards for industrial robots (-1) and integrated robot systems (-2).
+They dictate mandatory safeguards, including the maximum allowable speed of ≤ 250mm/s for human-robot interaction in manual/teach modes.
+* **ISO 13850 (Safety of Machinery — Emergency Stop):** Establishes the functional requirements and design principles for emergency stop functions.
+It defines **Stop Category 0** (immediate, uncontrolled removal of power) and **Stop Category 1** (controlled deceleration with power sustained until the machine stops).
+* **ISO 13849-1 (Safety-Related Parts of Control Systems):** Provides safety requirements for designing and integrating safety-related control systems.
+It assesses reliability using **Performance Levels (PL a to e)** based on system architecture, fault tolerance, and diagnostic coverage.
+* **IEC 61784-3-3 (Industrial Communication Networks — Functional Safety Fieldbuses):** Part of the international standard defining safe communication layers over standard networks.
+It outlines the protocols—such as **FailSafe over EtherCAT (FSoE)**—required to detect communication errors, corruption, or hardware cuts within fieldbuses.

+Apart from this, through further AI assisted analysis, the following ISO/IEC violations were also isolated.

+* **ISO 10218-1 & ISO 10218-2 Violation (T1 Speed Cap):** The engineering logic relies entirely on software override for T1 mode without enforcing a hard, safety-rated speed limit.
+In manual mode, the TCP speed must be strictly restricted to ≤ 250mm/s via safety-rated monitored speed circuits.
+* **ISO 13850 Violation (Emergency Stop Category):** The system mandates an immediate Category 0 stop (uncontrolled cut of power) at a high production speed of 1.5 m/s.
+This represents a thermal and mechanical logic error: the instant engagement of mechanical brakes at peak kinetic energy can exceed their thermal/shear limits, causing brake fade, structural damage, and extended stopping distances.
+* **ISO 13849-1 Violation (Performance Level/Architecture):** The logic assumes "decentralized hardware safety relays" provide sufficient safety coverage.
+For a heavy industrial manipulator, the architecture must achieve Performance Level d or e (PLd/PLe), Category 3 or 4, which strictly requires dual-channel redundancy and continuous cross-monitoring to prevent single-point hardware failure (e.g., a welded relay contact).
+* **IEC 61784-3-3 Violation (Fieldbus Watchdog Failure):** The logic falsely assumes a physical cable cut on an EtherCAT network immediately drops the safety loop cleanly.
+Without explicit, safety-rated communication protocols (FSoE) and strict watchdog timeout limits, a network disruption can cause a state-machine lockup, temporarily freezing the manipulator in motion.
+* **Mathematical Kinematic Bound Error:** Using a fixed damping factor (lambda = 0.01) in the pseudoinverse Jacobian logic is structurally flawed.
+Near deep kinematic singularities, a static factor cannot dynamically bound the joint velocities, leading to mathematical saturation that triggers violent, uncommanded joint acceleration.

+---

+## 🛠️Engineering Corrections for Compliance
+* **Implement Safety-Rated Monitored Speed (SLS):** Integrate a dual-channel Safety-Rated Monitored Speed function mapped to the T1 mode switch.
+This must hardware-clamp the TCP speed to ≤ 250mm/s using safety encoders to comply with ISO 10218-1.
+* **Redesign to Stop Category 1 (SS1):** Reconfigure the emergency stop logic to a controlled Category 1 stop according to ISO 13850.
+The servo drives must actively use regenerative dynamic braking to bring the manipulator to a controlled, rapid stop before the mechanical brakes engage and power is cut.
+* **Upgrade to a Safety-PLC with Cross-Monitoring:** Replace the decentralized relays with a centralized, dual-channel Safety PLC or a safety-certified network master.
+Ensure all safety-critical inputs (E-stops, enabling switches) and outputs (primary contactors) utilize a feedback loop for dynamic cross-monitoring to achieve PLd/PLe compliance per ISO 13849-1.
+* **Deploy FailSafe over EtherCAT (FSoE):** Implement the FSoE (IEC 61784-3-3) protocol for the handheld operating device.
+Configure an FSoE watchdog timer limit of ≤ 10ms; if a frame is missed or the cable is cut, the master immediately triggers a safe state transition before communication falls out.
+* **Upgrade to an Adaptive Singularity Damping Algorithm:** Replace the static damping factor with a dynamic Levenberg-Marquardt tracking algorithm.
+The damping factor must adjust dynamically based on the manipulability measure (w), ensuring that lambda increases proportionally as the manipulator approaches a singularity boundary:

+---